-Course Title Co ommunicati on Skills Course Type Theory Course Code B20AH0301 Credits 2 C lass III Sei mester TLP Credits Contact Hours Work Load Total Number of Classes Per Semester Assessment in Weightage Theory 2 2 2 Course Practice 0 0 0 Theory Practical CIE SEE Structure - - - - Total 2 2 2 26 0 50 50
+Course Title Co ommunicati ion Skills Cours se Туре Theory Course Code B20AH0301 Credits 2 C lass III Semester TLP Credits Contact Hours Work Load umber of asses Assessment in Theory 2 2 2 Per Semester Weightage Course Practice 0 0 0 Theory Practical CIE SEE Structure - - - - Total 2 2 2 26 0 50 50

-This course is aimed to develop basic communication skills in English in the learners, to prioritize listening andreadingskillsamonglearners, to simplifywritingskillsneededforacademicas wellas workplace context, to examine that the learners use the electronic media such as internet and supplement the learning materials used in the classroom.
+This course is aimed to develop basic communication skills in English in the learners, to prioritize listening and reading skills among learners, to simplify writing skills needed for academic as well as workplace context, to examine that the learners use the electronic media such as internet and supplement the learning materials used in the classroom.

-- 1. Develop basic communication skills in English. - $2. \quad Emphasize on the development of speakings kills among stlearners of Engineering and Technology and Techn$ - 3.
-Impart the knowledge about use of electronic media such as internet and supplement the learning materials used in the classroom. - ${\bf 4.} \quad Inculcate the habitof reading and writing leading to effective and efficient communication.$
+- 1. Develop basic communication skills in English. - 2.
+EmphasizeonthedevelopmentofspeakingskillsamongstlearnersofEngineeringandTechnology - 3.
+Impart the knowledge about use of electronic media such as internet and supplement the learning materials used in the classroom. - $\label{eq:linear} 4. \quad Inculcate the habit of reading and writing leading to effective and efficient communication.$